 **** Advent Wreath Lighting: Instead of having the fourth candle of the Advent Wreath lit by a committee, have it lit by a group of teenage girls.
 One of them reads as the others light candles:

-If focusing on ready or not: God, today we light the fourth candle of Advent to remind ourselves to watch for your light in surprising places every day of our lives.
+Statement for lighting the candles: God, today we light all four candles of Advent.
+We light one for ….
+We light the second for….
+We light the third for… And today we light the fourth to remind ourselves to watch for your light in surprising places every day of our lives.
 Be with us and help us join you at work in this world.

 Statement to read while lighting the candle: God, we light this fourth candle of the Advent wreath thinking about little Bethlehem where Jesus was born.
 Be with us as we work and play every day.
 Help us see you at work all around us and show us how we can work with you.